 - 6 Sea scallops (these are the larger scallops)

-- 2 tablespoons tomatoes, seeds removed, finely chopped
+- 2 tablespoons finely chopped washed and dried tomatoes, seeds removed

-- 2 tablespoons Hatch Chiles, finely chopped roasted (Click here for How to Roast and Peel a Pepper)
+- 2 tablespoons roasted, finely chopped Hatch Chiles (Click here for How to Roast and Peel a Pepper)

 - salt and freshly ground black pepper

+- Prepare the scallops.
 Remove the muscle from each scallop (if it hasn't already been removed).
 You'll recognize the muscle as a thicker portion of the flesh, running up the side of the scallop.
 It is slightly opaque compared to the rest of the scallop and the texture is firm.
 (This muscle is unpleasant to eat, and it should always be removed before cooking.)
-Simply grab the tab of the muscle firmly, and then gently pull it off the scallop.
+Grab the tab of the muscle firmly, and then gently pull it off the scallop.